NOVA Secure File-Sharing

 • AI-Ready: Seamlessly integrates with NEAR’s TEEs, Intents, and Shade Agents, enabling secure data for AI training and execution.

-• Developer-Friendly: Free-to-integrate SDK (Rust crate and JS package) with pay-per-action fees baked into the contract, blending into your dApp’s backend.
+• Developer-Friendly: Free-to-integrate SDKs (Rust crate and JS package) with pay-per-action fees baked into the contract, blending into your dApp’s backend.

 Key Features

-• Access Control: Smart contracts maintain a mapping table for group keys and members, ensuring only authorized users access files, vital for user-owned AI privacy.
+• Access Control: Smart contracts maintain a mapping table for members and attestations, ensuring only authorized users access files via ephemeral tokens.
+Vital for user-owned AI privacy.

 • Secure Storage: Files are encrypted with group keys and pinned to IPFS, optimized for AI dApps (e.g., datasets for fine-tuning).

-• Access Workflow: Authorized users query on-chain metadata, retrieve encrypted files from IPFS, and receive wrapped keys for local decryption, ensuring verifiable access.
+• Access Workflow: Authorized users claim nonce-based tokens (ed25519-signed payloads) from on-chain, then fetch keys from TEEs for local decryption, ensuring verifiable access.

-• Revocation & Key Rotation: Remove members and rotate keys with lazy re-encryption to minimize latency/gas costs for large groups.
+• Revocation & Key Rotation: Remove members and rotate keys in TEEs with lazy re-encryption to minimize latency/gas costs for large groups.

 • Integrity & Trackability: Log signed transactions (with file hashes) on-chain for non-corruption guarantees, leveraging NEAR’s ledger for verifiability.